 For clients with a spine injury, that feeling that you are entirely comfortable with the solicitor in your corner is hugely important.
 You are likely to be on a long journey together.

 Call us on 029 2048 3615 (or leave your contact details in the box on this page and we’ll call you back).

-- We’ll attempt to settle your claim on the best possible terms.
+We’ll attempt to settle your spine injury claim on the best possible terms.

 How long do I have to make a claim?

 The majority of personal injury claims have to be started within 3 years of the accident that caused the injury you are claiming for.
-By ‘started ‘ we mean that court proceedings have to be started.
+By ‘started ‘ we mean that court proceedings must have commenced.
 That’s why it’s important to get the claim underway as soon after the accident has happened as possible.

 Many cases are settled without court proceedings being necessary.
 In the case of spinal injury claims, it’s likely that court proceedings will be commenced, even if the negotiations with the other party’s’ insurance company are going well.
-The reason for doing this is so that if negotiations do break down the claim doesn’t get dismissed because three years have passed since the accident and no court papers have been lodged.
+The reason for doing this is so that if negotiations do break down the claim doesn’t get dismissed because the 3-year limitation period has elapsed.

 a) If the claim is for someone under 18, the 3-year period doesn’t start until their 18th birthday.